doaonduty/local-llm-ui/README.md

 # Local LLM UI

 Local LLM UI is a Flask application that provides a simple web interface for interacting with the LLaMA model.
-Working 100% local LLMs via ollama (I used the gguf model file in my huggingface repo -> doaonduty/llama-3.1-8b-instruct-gguf that I converted from vanilla llama-3.1-8b-instruct).
-Why I included langchain?
-I plan to add RAG module soon :).
+Working 100% local LLMs via ollama (I used the gguf model file in my huggingface repo -> [doaonduty/llama-3.1-8b-instruct-gguf](https://huggingface.co/doaonduty/llama-3.1-8b-instruct-gguf/tree/main) that I converted from vanilla llama-3.1-8b-instruct).
+Why I included langchain in requirements? because I plan to add RAG module soon :).

 ## Requirements